bGuru

 • Purpose: iOS app distribution, App Store / TestFlight, push notification routing (APNs), platform-level telemetry (crash reports via Apple's built-in mechanism, install metrics, etc.).

-• Data categories processed: Apple ID (account-creation identity), device identifiers (vendor identifier per IDFV, NOT IDFA — bGuru does not request IDFA per Q6.3), platform crash logs (Apple's built-in mechanism, in addition to Sentry).
+• Data categories processed: Apple ID (account-creation identity), device identifiers (vendor identifier per IDFV, NOT IDFA — bGuru does not request IDFA at MVP), platform crash logs (Apple's built-in mechanism, in addition to Sentry).

 • Data residency: Worldwide (Apple's infrastructure).